F1 Aston Martin and Honda 2026: What We Know So Far

 Recent Team Performance and Technical Direction

-Aston Martin entered 2026 looking to recapture the electric form they briefly showed in early 2023.
-Adrian Newey’s influence on the AMR26 chassis provides a glimmer of hope amid the engine woes.
+Aston Martin entered 2026 looking to recapture the strong form they briefly showed in early 2023.
+Adrian Newey's influence on the AMR26 chassis provides a glimmer of hope amid the engine woes.
 The design trades some peak downforce for better aerodynamic efficiency across various speeds.
 Once the power unit is stabilized, this technical direction could yield serious lap time improvements.

 Leadership and Key Personnel for 2026